scverse/scvi-tools/docs/user_guide/models/mrvi.md

 Here $l_n$ is the library size of cell $n$, $r_{ng}$ is the gene-specific inverse dispersion,
 $A_{zh}$ is a linear matrix of dimension $G \times L$, $\gamma_{zh}$ is a bias vector of dimension
 $G$, and $\theta$ are neural network parameters.

-The key ideas are:

-- $u_n$ captures broad cell states invariant to sample and batch
-- $z_n$ augments $u_n$ with sample-specific effects but is corrected for nuisance covariate effects
+$u_n$ captures broad cell states invariant to sample and batch, while $z_n$ augments $u_n$ with sample-specific effects while correcting for nuisance covariate effects.
-- Gene expression parameters are generated from $z_n$ using multi-head attention mechanisms to flexibly model batch and sample effects.
+Gene expression is obtained from $z_n$ using multi-head attention mechanisms to
+    flexibly model batch and sample effects.

 The latent variables, along with their description are summarized in the following table: